fexecve(3) - phpMan

 the file to be executed is specified via a file descriptor, fd, rather

 than via a pathname.
-The file descriptor fd must be opened read-only,
+The file descriptor fd must be opened read-only

-and the caller must have permission to execute the file that it refers
+to execute the file that it refers to.

 RETURN VALUE